 Is the changing Fed story something that should concern you, or is it just growing pains adapting to the massive balance sheet inherited from the unconventional policy QE?

 If you remember, the Fed’s balance sheet ballooned from around $800 billion pre-financial crisis to $4.5 trillion under the unconventional monetary policy nicknamed quantitative easing or QE.

 Enter Jerome Powell

 Barely two months after that announcement, in November of 2017, President-elect Trump broke with precedent by failing to appoint Chairperson Yellen to a second term.
-Instead, he announced that Fed Governor Jerome Powell would become the head of the Fed when Yellen’s term ended in February of 2018.[ii]
+Instead, he announced that Fed Governor Jerome Powell will replace her.

 Balance Sheet Reduction on Autopilot